MILCANN : A neural network assessed tSZ map for galaxy cluster detection: Uncertainty and systematics in the MILCANN map

-Due to Planck scanning strategy, the noise level on the sky is inhomogeneous.
-Ecliptic poles present a better redundancy of observations and thus a significantly lower level of noise \citep{PlanckMIS}.\\ By construction, the noise of the ANN-filter is related to the noise in MILCA map.
-The MILCANN map is obtained by the product of the filtered MILCA map and the ANN filter, thus the noise inhomogeneities are amplified.
-The distribution of the pixel-dependent noise level is presented on Fig.~\ref{nhom}, that presents the noise standard deviation, $\sigma_y$, distribution.
-This quantity is estimated locally in a 4 degrees gaussian beam.
-The low noise regions correspond to ecliptic poles and high noise regions correspond to the ecliptic plane.
-To obtain a map of the signal-to-noise ratio, we constructed the noise normalized quantity, $\widehat{y}_\sigma$, as
+Due to the $Planck$ scanning strategy, the noise level on the sky is inhomogeneous.
+The most noticeable feature is the fact that ecliptic poles present a higher redundancy of observations and thus a significantly lower noise level \citep{PlanckMIS}.
+The MILCANN map, obtained from the product of the filtered MILCA map and the ANN weight, therefore exhibits noise inhomogeneities amplified from the input noise in MILCA map.

+From the instrumental noise+CIB MILCANN simulated map, we derived the standard deviation of the noise in MILCANN map, $\sigma_y$, by computing the local standard deviation of MILCANN simulated noise map within a four-degree Gaussian window.
+The distribution of noise standard deviation, $\sigma_y$, is shown in Fig.~\ref{nhom}.
+It represents the distribution of the pixel-dependent noise levels.